BerezinD/aws-deepracer-workshops/Workshop/Readme.md

 1. familiarize you with AWS DeepRacer in the AWS console,
 2. explain the concepts needed and to get you started training a time-trial model,
-3. explain how you can take part in the virtual warm-up races or create your own virtual races in preparation for the 2020 AWS DeepRacer League, and
+3. explain how you can take part in the virtual races
 4. explain how you can improve your models.

 The lab is split into three sections:

 - Section 1: Training your first time-trial model,
-- Section 2: Preparing for the 2020 AWS DeepRacer League, and
+- Section 2: Competing in the AWS DeepRacer League
-- Section 3: Model training and improving your model.
+- Section 3: Improving your model

 Goals one and two are covered in Section 1, goal three is covered in Section 2, and goal four is covered in Section 3.